cloudmesh/classes/docs/source/lesson/linux/cloudmesh-installation.rst

 You must be a member of the project in the Chameleon cloud, in order to gain access to the virtual machines.

-Note : Replace all TBD values with correct values (only in profile section and chameleon cloud section).
+..
+Note:: Replace all TBD values with correct values (only in profile section and chameleon cloud section).

 http://cloudmesh.github.io/client/configuration.html#chameleon-cloud

-Make sure you are following the above url.
-And after replacing all the TBD values, the confiuguration should look like as follows.

 Step 4 : Setting Up Virtual Machine